knyete/Micropython-scheduler/README.md

 The ``add_thread`` method may be issued from another thread, enabling threads to be dynamically created.
 The ``Sched`` class  is started by calling its ``run()`` method: execution transfers to the first thread to be scheduled.
-Any code following the call to ``run()`` will not be executed until the scheduler terminates; up to that point exceution is shared between the threads.
+Any code following the call to ``run()`` will not be executed until the scheduler terminates; up to that point execution is shared between the threads.
 The scheduler will terminate either when all threads have terminated or when its ``stop()`` method is called.
 Execution then continues with the line following the call to ``run()``.